Espresso crema is an element that not only draws our attention to the beverage but also provides a remarkable level of textural and visual interest.

 If you're interested in learning more about the process and the concept of espresso crema in general, I highly recommend checking out this YouTube video by James Hoffmann himself:

-While crema can technically be considered as just a frothy layer composed of too many CO2 microbubbles, when it comes to a real-life drinking experience, the foam inexplicably seems to add a bit of extra flavor to the beverage.
+While crema can technically be considered just a frothy layer composed of too many CO2 microbubbles, in a real-life drinking experience, the foam inexplicably seems to add a bit of extra flavor to the beverage.

-Speaking from a purely scientific standpoint, the foam should be pretty much flavorless, yet somehow, an espresso’s taste seems enhanced when consumed along with crema.
+Speaking from a purely scientific standpoint, the foam should be flavorless; yet, somehow, an espresso's taste seems enhanced when consumed along with the crema.

 This is a phenomenon that's a bit more difficult to explain accurately.